 Your second year in the Anthropology PhD program is the time to enhance your training and complete your coursework.
-During this year, you will take Professionalization Anth 210B course (Q4) and finish Breadth, Language, and Methodological Skills requirements.
+During this year, you will take Professionalization Anth 210B course and finish Breadth, Language, and Methodological Skills requirements.
 It is also the year to formally choose two additional faculty as dissertation committee members to help you on your path as you Advance to Candidacy (i.e., become All But Dissertation or ABD) and continue developing your dissertation project.
-You and your committee members should discuss and sign off on your Preliminary Research Statement and Designation of Dissertation Committee form (Q5).
+You and your committee members should discuss and sign off on your Preliminary Research Statement and Designation of Dissertation Committee form.
 The preliminary research statement shows faculty willingness to serve as your committee members, and a synopsis of your project (including area, theory, and methods) - how you have prepared for this research, and your expected timeline to complete exams, Advance to Candidacy, collect data, and defend your dissertation.
-We highly encourage you to present your First Year preliminary dissertation research at national or international conference, and at the James Young Colloquium in order to complete your Public Presentation requirement (by end of Q6).
+We highly encourage you to present your First Year preliminary dissertation research at national or international conference in order to complete your Public Presentation requirement.
 This may also be a good time to pursue a Designated Emphasis in an area that is relevant to your research.
 Please speak with your advisor about it.
 Use the following quarter-by-quarter Second Year guide to help your progress:

-1. Take Professionalization Anth 210B (Q4)
+1. Take Professionalization Anth 210B